 If the elbow pass is not there, O5 steps outside to get the pass from O2.
 Now O3 screens as O4 makes the flex cut from the opposite side (diagram C).

 After the flex cut, O2 down-screens for O3 (diagram D), and O3 cuts to the elbow looking for the pass and jump-shot.
 Notice how in diagram E we are in the same basic set as in diagram A, and that the pattern has continuity and can repeat from side to side.

 Flex Offense - Corner Options

-Guard-to-guard pass denial... double-screen option.
-Diagram H shows another option.
-Here the pass from O1 to O2 is being denied, so the pass goes to O3 in the corner instead.
-O1 and O2 then set a double-screen for O4, who cuts to the ball-side guard spot as seen in diagram I. The screeners O1 and O2 then rotate into the flex spots as seen in diagram J.
+Guard-to-guard pass denial - double-screen option.
+Here the pass from O1 to O2 is being denied (Diagram H), so the pass goes to O3 in the corner instead.
+O1 and O2 then set a double-screen for O4, who cuts to the ball-side guard spot (diagram I).
+The screeners O1 and O2 then rotate into the flex spots (diagram J).

 Back-screen option.
 Diagram J shows a back-screen with the post O5 back-screening for the ball-side guard O4.
 If none of these options are productive, the pass goes back out to the top and we are in our basic flex set.

 Corner-to-guard pass denial.
 If the pass from the corner to the wing is being denied, instead of a back-screen as seen in diagram J, we do the opposite and have O4 (the guard being denied) down-screen for the post O5.
 O5 pops out on top for the pass from the corner.